-This algorithm improves the spatial resolution of Pléiades Neo image from 0.3 m to 0.10 m (by factor of 3).
-This processing block help users to have a clearer view of their areas of interest at a much lower cost compared to commercial imagery.
+This algorithm improves the spatial resolution of the Pléiades Neo image from 0.3 m to 0.10 m (by a factor of 3).
+This processing block helps users to have a clearer view of their areas of interest at a much lower cost compared to commercial imagery.
 In addition, it is helpful to detect changes with better spatial resolution.

 The algorithm uses convolutional neural networks (CNN) to produce higher image resolution.

-This algorithm supports RGB and NED band.
-User can choose either RGB or NED band as a parameter (“NED” or “RGB” as false/true) to avoid long processing time.
+This algorithm supports RGB and NED bands.
+Users can choose either RGB or NED band as a parameter (“NED” or “RGB” as false/true) to avoid long processing time.

-- Catalog -> Pléiades NEO -> Order and get the asset from Storage of UP42
+- Catalog -> Pléiades NEO (Display) -> Order and get the asset from Storage of UP42

-- In Projects workflows, Processing from Storage -> DIMAP GeoTIFF conversion -> Pléiades Neo Super Resolution
+- In project workflows, Processing from Storage -> DIMAP GeoTIFF conversion -> Pléiades Neo Super Resolution

 Without considering preprocessing, it takes ~16 minutes to enhance a 3.92 sqkm (6600 x 6600 pixels) Pléiades Neo image using GPU (Nvidia Tesla K80) provided by UP42.